-PGM IN A INVALID: LED will be RED when PGM IN A is not a valid video signal according to the ACS decision criteria.
+IN A INVALID: LED will be RED when IN A is not valid according to the ACS decision criteria when IN A is connected to a virtual ACS Input (see section 5.3).
+When IN A is not connected to an ACS input the LED will be RED when IN A is NOT detected as being present.
 The LED will be GREEN for valid input video signals.

-PGM IN B INVALID: LED will be RED when PGM IN B is not a valid video signal according to the ACS decision criteria.
+IN B INVALID: LED will be RED when IN B is not valid according to the ACS decision criteria when IN B is connected to a virtual ACS Input (see section 5.3).
+When IN B is not connected to an ACS input the LED will be RED when IN B is NOT detected as being present.
 The LED will be GREEN for valid input video signals.